 - Offers the latest software version all the time

-- Comes with pre-installed graphical applications for ease of use
+- It comes with pre-installed graphical applications for ease of use

-- Offers multiple kernels support and easy installation process for them
+- It offers multiple kernels support and an easy installation process for them

 - You get access to the Arch User Repository(AUR) — aimed at more experienced users.

 It comes with the 64-bit edition.
 Also, you can enjoy their KDE, XFCE, and Gnome editions.
 If you are interested in ARM editions, then you can also download them for certain devices.